From lakes and glades to viability algorithms: Automatic classification of system states according to the Topology of Sustainable Management: A variant of the topology of sustainable management based on viability theory

-In this section, we present a variant definition of the \tsm{}-partition based on \vt{}.
-We elucidate some central notions using a metaphorical example of ducklings in \Cref{fig:duckpic}.
+We recapture some central notions of \tsm{} using an illustrative example of ducklings in \Cref{fig:duckpic}.
 The water region represents the state space and the streamlines represent the dynamics.
 The ducklings can either swim with the flow (default dynamics) or struggle and swim against it (management).
 However, it is not possible to swim up a waterfall once they have dropped down.
 The desirable region, a safe environment providing enough food and nesting places for the ducklings, is on the left and the undesirable region full of predators on the right.

-In the following, we will always introduce the general concept for each region first and then explain where it comes up in the ducklings example.
+In the following, we introduce the general concept for each region and then illustrate it with the ducklings example.

-The definition is based on a general control system as \Cref{eq:control-system} where we additionally require that a \emph{default control} $u_0 \in \U$ is separated out from \emph{all possible controls} $\U$. $\U_m = \U - \{u_0\}$ are the \emph{manageable controls}.\footnote{Here and in the following we use the lax difference and union notation with ``$-$'' and ``$+$'' for sets.} Hence we call $f(x, u_0)$ the \emph{default flow} giving rise to the \emph{default dynamics} and the dynamics corresponding to the mangeable controls is called \emph{management options}.
-Furthermore, we require a division of the state space into \emph{desirable} $\Xp \subseteq \X$ and \emph{undesirable} $\Xm := \X-\Xp$.
+Our definitions of \tsm{}-regions are based on a general control system as \Cref{eq:control-system}, for which we additionally require that a \emph{default control} $u_0 \in \U$ is separated out from the set of \emph{all possible controls} $\U$. $\U_m = \U - \{u_0\}$ is the set of \emph{manageable controls}.\footnote{Here and in the following we use the lax difference and union notation with ``$-$'' and ``$+$'' for sets.} Hence we call $f(x, u_0)$ the \emph{default flow} giving rise to the \emph{default dynamics} and the dynamics corresponding to the manageable controls is called \emph{management options}.
+Furthermore, we require a division of the state space into \emph{desirable} $\Xp \subseteq \X$ and \emph{undesirable} $\Xm := \X-\Xp$ regions.